drinkataco/dotfiles/docs/vim.plugins.md

 * `<leader>xd` - go to symbol definition
 * `<leader>xy` - got to type definition
 * `<leader>xi` - go to implementation

+**Snippets**

+* `<C-j>` - Next placeholder in snippet
+* `<C-k>` - Previous placeholder in snippet
+* Use `:CocList snippets` to open snippets list used by current buffer.
+* Use `:CocCommand snippets.openSnippetFiles` to choose and open a snippet file that used by current document.
+* Use `:CocCommand snippets.editSnippets` to edit user's ultisnips snippets of current document filetype.
+* Use `:CocCommand snippets.openOutput` to open output channel of snippets.